-The Corporation conducts its business through four principal operating groups:
+The Corporation conducts its business through four principal operations:

-- Snap-on Tools focuses on the development and sale of products and services through the Corporation's worldwide dealer direct sales programs to professional technicians and shop owners, and through distributors in some non-U.S. locations.
-Trade names associated with this operating group include: Snap-on - hand tools, power tools, storage units, and certain equipment; Blue Point - hand tools and power tools; and Wheeltronic hoists and lifts for automotive service shops;
+- The Transportation business focuses on the development and sale of products and services through the Corporation's worldwide dealer direct sales programs to professional technicians and shop owners, and through distributors in some non-U.S. locations.
+Trademarks associated with this operating group include: Snap-on hand tools, power tools, tool storage units, and certain equipment; Blue Point hand tools and power tools; and Wheeltronic hoists and lifts for vehicle service shops.
+Some differentiated equipment products developed by the Corporation's other operations are also sold through the distribution channels employed by this business.
+In addition, to complete the product line, some items are purchased from external manufacturers. - The Industrial operation focuses on the development and sale of industrial tools and equipment through a direct sales force as well as through industrial distributors, and on the development and sale of tools for the medical profession.
+Trademarks associated with this operating group include: Snap-on hand tools and tool storage units; J.H.
+Williams hand tools; A.T.I.
+Tools tools and equipment for aerospace and industrial applications; Sioux Tools power tools; and Snap-on Medical Products tools for orthopedic applications.